ankitpokhrel/tus-php/README.md

  ```

 ### Setting up a dev environment and/or running examples locally
 An ajax based example for this implementation can be found in `examples/` folder.
-You can either build and run it using docker or use kubernetes locally with minikube.
+You can build and run it using docker as described below.

 #### Docker
 Make sure that [docker](https://docs.docker.com/engine/installation/) and [docker-compose](https://docs.docker.com/compose/install/)